Chukat: Numbers chapter 19

 Gordon Wenham wrote that "the ashes of the red heifer were effectively an instant ever-ready sacrifice."

+Adin Steinsaltz reported the tradition that after the destruction of the Second Temple, Jews carefully preserved some remaining Red Cow ashes and used them to purify Jews for generations—some say as long as 300 years.
+When they used up the Red Cow ashes, it was no longer possible to purify those defiled by contact with the dead, and thus, since the Middle Ages, Jews have assumed that everyone is defiled by either direct or indirect contact with the dead.

 Reflecting the uncleanness that dead bodies convey (as discussed in Numbers 19), the Kitzur Shulchan Aruch required one to wash one's hands after leaving a cemetery, attending a funeral, or entering a covered area in which a dead person lay.